 VPN or IP VPN: What is the right choice for your business?

 Virtual Private Networks (VPNs) and Internet Protocol Virtual Private Networks (IP VPNs) have a key difference.
-When choosing what option is best for your company, it’s integral you know what service you’re getting without any smoke and mirrors in the way.
+When choosing the best option for your company, know what service you’re getting without any smoke and mirrors in the way.

 First of all, what is a VPN and an IP VPN?

 VPN is a networking technology that allows users to their main network remotely via the public internet.
-A VPN allows employees to work from home and connect to the company’s intranet, giving them access to all the shared network files of their office computer.
+A VPN allows employees to work from home and connect to the company’s intranet, giving them access to the shared files of their office computers.

-An IP VPN works in much the same way, establishing seamless connectivity to a main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.
+An IP VPN works in much the same way, establishing seamless connectivity to the main network across an ISP while utilizing multiprotocol label switching (MPLS) technology to prioritize internet traffic and avoid public gateway to increase security.

 What’s the Difference?

 VPNs and IP VPNs are very similar, but the most important difference is the layer of the OSI Model on which they’re classed.

-Typical VPNs fall under layer 3 and 4, meaning they establish a connection through public internet and frequently use a public gateway to connect.
+Typical VPNs fall under layers 3 and 4, meaning they establish a connection through the public internet.
+They also frequently use a public gateway to connect.
 By using a public gateway, VPNs are exposed to DDoS (Distributed Denial of Service) attacks that decrease speeds and consume valuable bandwidth.